 Is your dog licking, chewing, scratching, or shaking their head more often than usual?
 Does your dog suddenly have areas of thinning hair, excessive shedding, baldness, or spots of rust-colored staining to his fur?
 Is your dog constantly scooting his rear end on the floor and licking beneath his tail?
 These concerns are some of the most common your AskVet veterinarians hear from pet parents.
 Many times, these signs are the tip of the iceberg, and that iceberg is dog allergies!

 Now, you may be asking, can dogs have allergies?
 The short answer is yes.
 Allergies and their related symptoms are frequently encountered in our furry friends.
-To learn more about what allergies are, see our blog post on “?”
 In this article, we’ll teach you what your AskVet veterinarians want you to know about pet allergy symptoms, and why your veterinarian may recommend multiple avenues of testing and various methods of treating dog allergies.

 In some cases, a dog’s allergy symptoms will consist of watery eyes and sneezing —but this is definitely the exception rather than the rule!
 In this article, we’ll focus on the most common manifestations of dog allergies and signs of allergies in dogs: how dogs express allergies through their skin.
 Itchiness, redness, inflammation, and infections are all skin conditions that are often caused by underlying allergies.

 Picture your dog’s skin like a brick wall.
 In healthy skin, the brick wall is sealed tightly between the bricks with cement, and nothing can get through.
 Bacteria and yeast are on the surface of the “brick wall,” along with pollen, dust mites, grass residue, floor cleaners, and everything else your dog encounters in their daily life.
 However, nothing can get through the tough cement of the brick wall–which is actually the skin’s natural healthy barrier.